SiddyHub/DaprDataManagement/README.md

 ## Troubleshooting notes

 - If not able to load Dapr projects when running from VS Code, check if Docker Engine is running, so that it can load all components.
-- If using Azure Service Bus as a Pub Sub Message broker make sure to enter primary connection string in `secrets.json`
+- If using Azure Service Bus as a Pub Sub Message broker make sure to enter primary connection string value for **"servicebus"** key in `secrets.json`
-- If using Cosmos DB make sure to enter Endpoint, Key and DatabaseName in `secrets.json` file
+- If using Cosmos DB make sure to enter Endpoint and Key in `secrets.json` file **"CosmosDb"** section.
-- If using Azure Redis Cache make sure to enter Key in `secrets.json` file
+- If using Azure Redis Cache make sure to enter Key in `secrets.json` file **"redis"** section.
 - If mail binding is not working, make sure `maildev`image is running.
 Refer [this link](https://github.com/maildev/maildev) for more info.
 - For any more service issues, we can check Zipkin trace logs.